 The one big problem people usually run into with the Omoplata sweep is exactly this.
 The sweep lands you in a perfect position to continue attacking.
 Yet, most people settle for untangling their legs and going straight into side control.
 While this is a positionally sound strategy, going on the offensive from there is going to take a lot of work.
 While certain follow-ups may come naturally to some people, usually it takes someone to unlock these paths for you.
 Today, our goal is to show you the next level of attacking with the Omoplata.

 The Omoplata Submission

-The Omoplata is one of those cool looking submission specific to Brazilain Jiu-JItsu.
+The Omoplata is one of those cool-looking submissions specific to Brazilain Jiu-JItsu.
 It is a shoulder lock that is done from the bottom, usually from the closed guard.
-While closed guard setups are the most basic, there are also plenty of open guard setups, most notably form the Spider guard.
+While closed guard setups are the most basic, there are also plenty of open guard setups, most notably from the Spider guard.
 The cool thing about the Omoplata is that it is a submission in which your legs do all the work.

-In order to finish, you’ll need to lay your opponent flat on the mats.
+To finish, you’ll need to lay your opponent flat on the mats.
 This requires you to extend your legs forcefully so that their upper body goes to the floor.
 A few butts scoot to the side is all it takes to make their hips follow.
-Once the opponent is falt on the ground, you lean towards the opposite side shoulder, placing immense pressure on their trapped shoulder because of your legs.
+Once the opponent is flat on the ground, you lean towards the opposite side shoulder, placing immense pressure on their trapped shoulder because of your legs.

 The Omoplata Sweep

 Gettin the Omoplata sweep is actually very easy.
 In most cases, people are going to give it to you themselves.
 If you do not control the opponent’s feet or belt when you first get into Omoplata position, they can roll out.
 While they can roll out of the submission itself, they do not necessarily leave the position, if you know how to follow up.
 Another great option is finishing the sweep itself.